Home » Posts tagged 'John Jay Scholars on the News'

 Tag Archives: John Jay Scholars on the News

-Denise Thompson is an Assistant Professor in John Jay College’s Department of Public Management, and an expert on disaster management and risk reduction.
+Denise Thompson is an Associate Professor in John Jay College’s Department of Public Management, and an expert on disaster management and risk reduction.
 Her new book, Disaster Risk Governance: Four Cases from Developing Countries, was published in July 2019 by Routledge.
 To learn more about where and how she does this work, you can read a profile of Dr. Thompson in this year’s Impact magazine.

 Read on for an edited interview with Dr. Thompson about her work related to disaster planning and recovery, and how she approached writing a book on such a complex topic:

 What factors are most important to consider when planning for storms or natural disasters, whether far in the future or imminent?